NVIDIA/DIGITS/docs/GettingStarted.md

 ![Creating dataset](images/creating-dataset.jpg)

 When the job is finished, go back to the home page by clicking `DIGITS` in the top left hand part of the page.
-Then click on the "Datasets" tab.
-You should now see your dataset listed.
+You should now see your dataset listed under the "Datasets" tab.

 ![Home page with dataset](images/home-page-2.jpg)

 ### Training a Model

-Click on `New Model > Images > Classification`.
+Click on `Models > New Model > Images > Classification`.
 This will lead you to the "New Image Classification Model" page.

 For this example, do the following: